vojtechruz/vojtechruzicka-blog/src/posts/css-position/index.md

 If you need to support IE as well, you can use a polyfill such as [StickyBits](https://github.com/yowainwright/stickybits) or [stickyfill](https://github.com/wilddeer/stickyfill).

 ## z-index
-When working with `position` other than `static`, can easily be moved to position, where they overlap each other.
+When working with `position` other than `static`, elements can easily appear in position, where they overlap each other.

 In such cases, it is handy to have control over the order of these elements.
 That is - which elements should be displayed in front and which in back.